bohd4nx/crypto-tracker/README.md

 ### ⭐About the Project
-Crypto Tracker is a Python application that tracks the prices of specified cryptocurrencies using the [CoinGecko API](https://www.coingecko.com/en/api) and sends the latest price updates to a Telegram/Discord channel at regular intervals.
+CryptoTracker is a versatile tool designed to track real-time cryptocurrency prices across multiple exchanges.
+With CryptoTracker, users can monitor the prices of their favorite cryptocurrencies from popular exchanges such as Binance, Bybit, and Coinbase, not only through the command line interface but also via Telegram and Discord bots.

 <h3 align="center">
     🔹